pact-foundation/pact-specification/README.md

 This describes version 4.0 of the Pact file format, as well as associated behaviour for matching and verifying them.
 For all the changes, refer to the RFC [#71](https://github.com/pact-foundation/pact-specification/issues/71)

+## JSON Schema

+For a declarative, structured format of this version of the specification, see its [JSON Schema](https://raw.githubusercontent.com/pactflow/pact-schemas/main/dist/pact-schema-v4.json).

 ## File format

 The V4 file is a JSON formatted text file with the following entities: